This document describes recommendations to consider against password-spray attacks aimed at Remote Access VPN services in Secure Firewall.

 Moreover, these attacks, even when unsuccessful in their attempt to gain access, can consume computational resources from the Secure Firewall and prevent valid users from connecting to the remote access VPN services.

-When your Secure Firewall is targeted by password-spray attacks in Remote Access VPN services, you can identify these attacks by monitoring syslogs and using specific show commands.
+When your Secure Firewall is targeted by password-spray attacks in Remote Access VPN services, you can identify these attacks by monitoring syslogs and running specific show commands.
 The most common behaviors to look for include:

 The VPN headend Cisco Secure Firewall ASA or FTD shows symptoms of password-spray attacks with an unusual rate of rejected authentication attempts.